loictessier/weborchestra/deploy_tools/provisioning_notes.md

 * see gunicorn-supervisor.template.conf
 * replace SITENAME with, e.g., staging.my-domain.com
 * replace USER with server super user
-* replace SERVER_DJANGO_SETTINGS_MODULE with, e.g., weborchestra.settings.staging (depending on how you named your django settings module)
+* replace SETTINGS_NAME with, e.g., weborchestra.settings.{settings_name} (depending on how you named your django settings module)

 ## Folder structure